paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-007-labor-management-relations.md

 Ex.
 Ord.
 No. 11710, Apr.
 4, 1973, 38 F.R.
 9071, as amended by Ex.
 Ord.
 No. 11729, July 12, 1973, 38 F.R.
 18863, which established the National Commission for Industrial Peace, was revoked by Ex.
 Ord.
 No. 11823, Dec.
 12, 1974, 39 F.R.
 43529.

 #### Executive Order No. 11809
 Ex.
 Ord.
 No. 11809, Sept.
 30, 1974, 39 F.R.
 35565, which established the President’s Labor-Management Committee, was revoked by Ex.
 Ord.
 No. 11948, Dec.
 20, 1976, 41 F.R.
-55705, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+55705, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 #### Ex.
 Ord.
 No. 14025.
 Worker Organizing and Empowerment
 Ex.
 Ord.
 No. 14025, Apr.
 26, 2021, 86 F.R.
 22829, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, it is hereby ordered as follows:

 Section 1.
 Policy and Findings.
 The National Labor Relations Act ([29 U.S.C.
 151](./chapter-007-labor-management-relations.md#section-151) [et seq.]) proclaims that the policy of the United States is to encourage worker organizing and collective bargaining and to promote equality of bargaining power between employers and employees.
-In the Federal Service Labor-Management Relations Statute [probably should be “Act”] ([5 U.S.C.
+In the Federal Service Labor-Management Relations Statute ([5 U.S.C.
 7101(a)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section7101/a/1&num=0&edition=prelim)), the Congress found that “experience in both private and public employment indicates that the statutory protection of the right of employees to organize, bargain collectively, and participate through labor organizations of their own choosing in decisions which affect them … safeguards the public interest, … contributes to the effective conduct of public business, and … facilitates and encourages the amicable settlements of disputes between employees and their employers involving conditions of employment.”

 In the past few decades, the Federal Government has not used its full authority to promote and implement this policy of support for workers organizing unions and bargaining collectively with their employers.
 During this period, economic change in the United States and globally, technological developments, and the failure to modernize Federal organizing and labor-management relations laws to respond appropriately to the reality found in American workplaces, have made worker organizing exceedingly difficult.